Cloxygen/OSBot-QMiner/README.md

 It demonstrates practical Java engineering under the constraints of an external client API: task-based runtime behavior, interactive HUD controls, runtime decision-making, banking/dropping/world-hopping logic, and long-term support of real users.

-The code is intentionally direct and purpose-fit.
-It solves the problems the project actually had without adding unnecessary abstraction for problems it did not have.

 ---

 ## Screenshots